-In the event that our clients cannot obtain a quote, or their order cannot be executed via the RSP, we will utilise our wider execution venues to ensure that our clients order can be fulfilled (otherwise referred to as manual dealing3).
+In the event that our clients cannot obtain a quote, or their order cannot be executed via the RSP, we will utilise our wider execution venues to ensure that our clients order can be fulfilled.
+By agreeing to our terms and conditions and to this Policy, you are providing your express consent to your order being executed outside of a regulated market, MTF or OTF, when we consider this appropriate to achieve Best Execution.

 To ensure that the execution venue selected by HL is providing our client with Best Execution, HL will use external market data to ensure that the quote provided aligns with what is being offered in the wider market.